orkuntemiz/knncuda/README.md

 # K-Nearest Neighbor using GPU

-This repository contains a python wrapper for the [K Nearest Neighbor CUDA library](https://github.com/vincentfpgarcia/kNN-CUDA).
-The wrapper is written using Pybind11.
+This repository contains a python wrapper for the KNN algorithm written in Cuda.
+For the python wrapper credit to DylanWusee.
+KNN algorithm is written using Cuda C++.
+The Kernel is changed to our implementation.
+For the implementation I am inspired from vincentfpgarcia and unlimblue's implementations.

 # Installation